Eghamarian/sociotherapy/_short/13_gender.md

 - Who?<br>
 - A group of celebrities I've been hanging out with.<br>
 - What does that have anything to do with our car?<br>
-- They are extremely environmentally conscious and I really want to fit in.<br>
+- They are extremely environmentally conscious, and I really want to fit in.<br>
 - Who are these celebrities?<br>
 - I can't tell you.
 You can't keep a secret.<br>
 - They are celebrities; you are probably all over their instagram.<br>